CBI gives clean chit to Oommen Chandy in sexual exploitation case | Politics

 The CBI has also found that it was a fabricated case, the sources further said.

+A relieved Abdullakutty, who is also the chairman of the Central Haj Committee, said, ''The truth prevailed in the end...it is a relief.''
+He said he has nothing new to react in the wake of the present development other than the sentence he had said during the time of the controversy.

+''I swore in the name of my two children that I had never even seen the complainant in my life....this was my response then and I have not bothered to explain anything on the matter till date after that...now the truth has triumphed...that is a relief,'' he said.

-In a letter to the police commissioner on July 19, 2013, the woman had levelled charges of sexual misconduct and corruption against several Congress and UDF leaders, including Chandy, some of his ministers and two former Union ministers.
+In a letter to the police commissioner on July 19, 2013, the woman had levelled charges of sexual misconduct and corruption against the Congress leaders, including Chandy, some of his ministers and two former Union ministers.

+Expressing happiness over Chandy and other leaders of the party being exonerated by the CBI in the sexual exploitation complaint, the Congress urged Chief Minister Vijayan to tender an apology to them and their family members.

+Vijayan had handed over the case to the CBI deliberately for insulting five senior party leaders including Chandy, the opposition party alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)